zhfe99/mocgui/README.md

 Installation
 ============

-1. Download the code via `git clone https://github.com/zhfe99/mocgui` or from this [link](https://github.com/zhfe99/mocgui/archive/master.zip);
+1. Download the code via `git clone https://github.com/zhfe99/mocgui.git` or from this [link](https://github.com/zhfe99/mocgui/archive/master.zip);
 2. Set `mocgui/` as the current folder in Matlab;
-3. Run `make` in Matlab to compile all C++ files;
-4. Run `addPath` in Matlab to add sub-directories into the path of Matlab.
+3. Run `addPath` in Matlab to add sub-directories into the path of Matlab.
-5. Run `mocgui` in Matlab.
+4. Run `mocgui` in Matlab.

 Instructions